 The following changes to the rule are shown as tracked changes with additions shown as (bold and underlined) and deletions shown as (strikethrough).
 Reasons for the changes are explained below:

 SIGN-R3 - Temporary Signs

-The sign must comply with the height, height in relation to boundary, and setback standards for the zone, except for the road boundary setback.
+The sign must comply with the height, height in relation to boundary, and setback standards for the road boundary setback.